mkapcs0402-design/GitSync/README.md

 </div>

 GitSync is an Android git client that aims to simplify the process of syncing a folder between a git remote and a local directory.
-Works in the background to keep your files synced with a simple one-time setup and numerous options for activating manual syncs
+It works in the background to keep your files synced with a simple one-time setup and numerous options for activating manual syncs

 - Authenticate with Github.com
 - Clone a remote repository